Adroiti/docs-for-code-review-tools/Govet-unreachable.md

 ## Description

 Unreachable code can never be executed because there exists no control flow path to the code from the rest of the program.
-It is generally considered undesirable for a number of reasons, including increased code size and increased time and effort for maintainenance.
+It is generally considered undesirable for a number of reasons, including increased code size and increased time and effort for maintenance.
 Consider deleting unused code to resolve this issue.

 Example of **incorrect** code: